 - Gently place the salmon in the liquid and cook for 8-10 minutes.

 Pro Tip: Avoid letting the water boil, which can cause the fish to break apart.
+For a perfectly cooked salmon fillet, keep a close eye on the poaching time.

 Broiling Salmon Fillet

 Broiling uses high heat from above, which not only gives the salmon a caramelized, crispy exterior but also cooks it quickly and evenly.
+This method often features in any salmon fillet cooking guide because it’s efficient and yields delicious results.

 How to Broil Salmon: